 • implement those reasonable steps.

-• promoting an inclusive workplace and a zero-tolerance approach to sexual harassment;
+• promoting an inclusive workplace and demonstrating a zero-tolerance approach to sexual harassment;

-• implementing an effective up-to-date sexual harassment policy which outlines what constitutes sexual harassment;
+• implementing effective well-communicated policies which outline what constitutes sexual harassment;

 • providing effective regular (not just at induction) staff training on sexual harassment and expected standards of behaviour, and separate line manager training on how to identify sexual harassment and handle complaints;

-• providing a clear supportive channel for reporting sexual harassment, and dealing promptly and effectively with complaints;
+• encouraging reporting of sexual harassment via a clear supportive channel, and dealing promptly and effectively with complaints;

 Further changes?